FlightControl-Master/MOOSE/docs/advanced/airboss-navygroup.md

 # AIRBOSS / NAVYGROUP migration

-This guide describes the integration on branch `FF/AirbossNavy`, as of 20 September 2026.
-It documents that branch's API; it does not imply these changes are available in every MOOSE release.
+This guide describes AIRBOSS **2.0.0** and NAVYGROUP **1.1.0** on branch `FF/AirbossNavy`, as of 21 September 2026.
+These are the versions implemented on this branch; they do not imply these changes are available in every MOOSE release.

 ## Responsibilities and object access